Annapurna Base Camp Trek

 Trip Overview

-• Trek to Poon Hill - a popular vantage point, for a panoramic view of Annapurna Himalaya (like Dhaulagiri, Hiunchuli, and Annapurnas) and a stunning sunrise.
+• Sunrise hike to Poon Hill for a panoramic view of the Annapurna Range and Dhaulagiri Himal

 Route Overview of ABC Trek

-11-Day Short Annapurna Base Camp Trek: This is a moderate-level trekking adventure of the Annapurna region of Nepal.
+The Short Annapurna Base Camp Trek (11 Days) is just perfect for travelers looking for a trek of moderate difficulty in the Annapurna region of Nepal.

 Short Itinerary